Naereen/web-sphinx/callme.en.rst

    :target: callto:100101011101001100111101100001_2

-To speak directly, but **only if it is really important**, you can try to call me, you could use my French cellphone number: (*but beware of the price !*).
+To speak directly, but **only if it is really important**, you can try to call me, you could use my French cellphone number: (*but warning about the price!*).

-.. warning:: I am currently out of the French territory, in India.
+.. warning:: I am currently out of the French territory, in holidays in Europe.

-   Give a call to someone in a foreign country is expensive !
+   Give a call to someone in a foreign country is expensive!
-   In fact, even receiving them is awfully expensive... !!
-So please avoid :).
+   In fact, even receiving them is costly, so please avoid if possible.

-You could also try to send me text messages (SMS), with the same number, obviously (*again, but beware of the price !*).
+You could also try to send me text messages (SMS), with the same number, obviously (*again, but be aware of the price!*).

 ------------------------------------------------------------------------------

 Other methods
 -------------
-The next solutions are way more *geeky*, and you will need a relatively recent computer to try them.
+The next solutions are way more *geeky*, and you will need a relatively recent computer to try them (or a smartphone).

 IRC (chat rooms)
 ^^^^^^^^^^^^^^^^